davidlibland/Picture1000/README.md

 # Pic2Poem
 This is a web app which writes poetry (Haikus) inspired by images uploaded by users.
+If you would like to run the web app, all the code is found in the UI subdirectory, along with a helpful readme file.

 ![Slide 1](/Slides/Pic2Poem_1.png)
 ![Slide 2](/Slides/Pic2Poem_2.png)